yeghor/SOLID-AI-Manager/README.md

 # SOLID-AI-Manager
-Interace to work with AI models using SOLID principles
+Interface to work with AI models using SOLID principles